EricGut/angular-github-users/README.md

 # Github users

+## NOT FINISHED

 This application is created in Angular.
-It allows to fetch github users data through an Rest API.
+It allows to fetch github users data through a Rest API.

+### Example

 ### Instalation